VeryBadAtPython/COMP1100_QRWorld/README.md

 * The test program knows how to draw a `Grid` of cells, provided that it can be told how to draw a single cell from the grid.
-It uses `renderQR :: QR -> Picture` to do this, which needs to behave according to the following rules:
+It uses `renderQR :: QRCell -> Picture` to do this, which needs to behave according to the following rules:

   - _Dead_ cells shall be drawn as hollow black rectangles, 1x1 in